-The last one on the list goes to a portable espresso maker that you can take it with you if you are such a coffee lover.
+The last one on the list goes to a portable espresso maker that you can take with you if you are such a coffee lover.
 It’s smaller than the Nespresso models to fit in your bag or tote.
 Travelers who need coffee on their way will find the STARESSO Portable Espresso Machine as an ideal solution.

 The patented pump delivers 20 bars of pressure using a force that is 50% less than what you get from more prominent espresso makers.
 After loading coffee and water, you have to give it a few pumps using the pusher at the top then wait for about ½ minute before pushing out one last time.

-Apart from espresso, you can also use to prepare mochas, Americanos, etc. using the extracted shots.
+Apart from espresso, you can also use it to prepare mochas, Americanos, etc. using the extracted shots.
 The only limitation is getting more than one espresso shot.
-If you don’t grind coffee, it’s still okay since the machine is compatible with Nespresso capsules.
+If you don’t grind the coffee, it’s still okay since the machine is compatible with Nespresso capsules.

-What you get out this handheld device may not be comparable to how espresso should be.
+What you get out of this handheld device may not be comparable to how espresso should be.
 Why?
 The basket underneath holds a maximum of 10 grams of coffee.
 You also get better coffee when using hot water as opposed to cold.

 Speaking of water, the reservoir holds 80ml, and that’s why it suits as a traveling companion.
 You, however, need to carry more water separately if more people will be using it.
 Washing is easy since its dishwasher safe, but it gets cumbersome when trying to scoop the grounds out of the small basket.

-- Most portable espresso machine
+- The most portable espresso machine

 - Can be used to prepare other coffee drinks